unicef/publicgoods-toolkit/community.md

 documents, if available, can give you some additional sense of how well commercial engagement is steered towards the collective good.

-The Mifos Initiative knew they not only had to engage existing banking institutions to drive product adoption, but they also had to create opportunities for new, innovative, local companies that could deliver the 'last mile' for financial inclusion.
+The Mifos initiative knew they not only had to engage existing banking institutions to drive product adoption, but they also had to create opportunities for new, innovative, local companies that could deliver the 'last mile' for financial inclusion.
 A centralized, proprietary